-"Older people who come to the hospital are frequently all alone, not because they don't have family but more and more because family caregivers are increasingly busy, particularly if they are the children of hospitalized patients or if they are the spouses it's sometimes difficult for them to get to the hospital," says Dr. Reuben.
+"Older people who come to the hospital are frequently all alone, not because they don't have family but more and more because family caregivers are increasingly busy, particularly if they are the children of hospitalized patients or if they are the spouses," says Dr. Reuben.

 Paying it forward as a Companion Care Program volunteer

 To date, the hospital has recruited more than 50 volunteers to serve as companions.
-The goal is to recruit 200 volunteers to work daily in four-hour shifts from 7 am to 11 pm.
-Volunteers are required to participate in training and commit to 150 hours of service.
+They want to recruit 200 volunteers to work daily in 4-hour shifts from 7 am to 11 pm.
+Volunteers train and commit to 150 hours of service.

 "One of the things we emphasize is to learn people’s stories — how they came to Los Angeles, what their life was like as a young person," Dr. Reuben says.
 "We've had some patients who migrated from the south who talk about civil rights, or their wartime experiences or people who immigrated from Europe during World War II — just amazing stories."